Moods are Moody

 How many mood shifts do you observe in the following story?

-Your co-workers are exiting the morning meeting when you arrive.
-The new executive thanks each by name and gives you a quizzical look.
+Your co-workers are leaving the morning meeting when you arrive.
+The new executive thanks each person by name and gives you a quizzical look.
 Grateful at the chance to introduce yourself and explain your lateness, you step towards her, extending your hand.

 Hours later, your best suit is too hot.
-You felt successful this morning, but by midday your mood is as soggy as your clothes.
-You have not yet met the new boss, and there is a paper jam.
+Your mood is as soggy as your clothes.
+You have not yet met the new boss, and there is a paper jam in the copier.

-From behind a voice says, “You do not have to stay.”
+A voice from behind says, “You do not have to stay.”

 Turning to see the same quizzical look on the boss’s face as this morning, your apologies begin.